I am Jeni…

 I received a BS in Biological Sciences and a BA in Studio Art while minoring in German language from the University of Maryland.
 Most recently, I graduated with my second masters in the Business of Art and Design from the Maryland Institute College of Art (MICA).
 In the past, I served as a scientific illustrator and research associate in entomology for the Smithsonian Institution in Washington, DC within the National Museum of Natural History.

+Realizing the need to make space for my own creative practice, I established my studio, Jeni Elizabeth.
 I like to create watercolor/cut-paper style Judaica art prints inspired from the many Jewish traditions and holidays I grew up with.
 I’ve designed many art prints for weddings (ketubahs), anniversaries, baby namings, b’nai mitzvot and holidays.
 Some of these designs are offered as limited edition prints in my shop, and are also available as print-on-demand on Fine Art America.
-I also create custom prints for commission.
+Clients have also commissioned me to create custom prints for unique occassions.

-Aside from illustration, my main focus at Jeni Elizabeth is contemporary jewelry fabrication in my studio where I create some of my favorite things such as metal-smithing found objects into precious adornments for the body and the home.
+Aside from illustration, my main focus at Jeni Elizabeth is contemporary jewelry fabrication.
+I enjoy very experimental approaches and often incorporate found objects into precious adornments for the body and the home.
 All of my wares can be found here in the shop at Jeni Elizabeth.
-I also create custom pieces for my clients.
+I also create custom designs for clients.

 After many years of experimenting in techniques such as soldering, electroforming, casting, enameling, granulation, die-forming and etching, I began to create my first production line centered around blossoms and cicadas.
 I decided to launch my nature inspired jewelry line in 2016.
 Now and then I update my production-line with new ideas and experiments from the studio.
 My latest line incorporates recycled materials such as school supplies, tins and courtesy cards.